Desalination

 Sustainability

-By reducing the reliance on overexploited freshwater sources, desalination contributes to the sustainable management of water resources.
+By reducing the reliance on over exploited freshwater sources, desalination plays a key role in sustainability solutions, contributing to the sustainable management of water resources.

 Economic Benefits